 Second, it was also rejected on the basis that he had filed it after Laura’s case was under the control of the immigration court.

-Two months later, at Laura’s court hearing, the judge informed her that she needed to take active steps to have her case transferred from USCIS to immigration court.
-Due to her confusion, Laura asked the judge for time to find a lawyer.
+Two months later, at Laura’s court hearing, the judge informed her that she needed to take active steps to have her marriage green card case transferred from USCIS to immigration court.
+Due to her confusion, Laura asked the judge for extra time to find a lawyer.
 The judge granted her request.

 Feeling overwhelmed, Cesar and Laura came to our San Diego immigration law office to explore their options.

 After reviewing their history, Carlos told them that Cesar needed a legal divorce from his first wife.
 He told them about two options: Cesar could either file for a divorce from his first spouse anew or hire counsel in Chili to help correct the mistakes in the old filing.

 Under the first approach, and possibly under the second approach, Cesar and Laura would need to get married again.

 Carlos stressed if the divorce could be finished quickly enough, the judge might send the case back to USCIS for a final decision.
 The next time, however, with an official divorce, Cesar and Laura’s application should qualify as a bona fide marriage, meaning Laura would be granted a green card.

 Since both options would take several months, he told Cesar and Laura that the divorce papers had to be started as quickly as possible.
 Otherwise, Laura ran the risk of going to the next hearing as a single woman without any immediate grounds for potential relief.
 This could expose her to deportation.

 Cesar initially leaned towards clarifying the records abroad.